-Following the end of the financial year, the Group entered into a contract with a major Australian underground coal mine for the overhaul and repair of a fleet of vehicles.
-This contract is in addition to existing customer contracts and further strengthens PPKMEG's strong revenue base.
+Following the end of the reporting period, the Group has been advised it is the preferred candidate with a major Australian underground coal mine for the overhaul and repair of a fleet of vehicles.
+This contract will be in addition to existing customer fleet contracts and further strengthens PPKMEG's strong revenue base.

-A condition of the agreement required PPKMEG take out a bank guarantee with a leading Australian institutional bank.
-PPKMEG provided funds for a cash backed bank guarantee, which has been completed and provided to the customer in September 2023.
-PPKMEG expects to fulfill all obligations linked to the aforementioned tender and confirms there are no indicators to suggest otherwise.
+In line with existing customer fleet contracts, a condition of the agreement will require the Group to take out a bank guarantee with a leading Australian institutional bank.
+The Group will provide funds for a cash backed bank guarantee and expects to fulfill all obligations linked to the tender and confirms there are no indicators to suggest otherwise.